bijux-atlas-dev¶

 Main Takeaway¶

 bijux-atlas-dev is not background reading.
-It is the documentation layer for
+It is the maintained description

-the maintainer control plane.
-A good maintainer page should help answer four
+of how Atlas is changed safely.
+A good maintainer page should answer four